-20th and 21st century American and British literature; poetry and poetics; cultural studies; literature and the social sciences.
+20th and 21st century Anglo-American literature; poetry and poetics; literature and sociology

 In her spare time, Ingrid is an amateur student and performer of classical modern dance.

 Lecturer for “Social Fact / Human Feeling: Documentary and Literary Forms in the 1930s” (Fall 2016).Course Assistant for the Summer Research Institute for the Arts, Humanities, and Social Sciences (with Deborah Nelson, James Sparrow, and Nora Titone, Summer 2018); "Introduction to Fiction (with Ken Warren, Winter 2019); "Introduction to Drama" (with John Muse, Fall 2018) “Human Rights Witness” (with Sonali Thakkar, Spring 2016), “Objects, Things and Other Things” (with Bill Brown, Fall 2015), and “Introduction to Poetry” (with Lisa Ruddick, Fall 2014).
 Writing Instructor for the Warrior-Scholar Project (Summer seminars 2016-2019).